rstemmer/musicdb/README.md

 Since I finished a first prototype within one weekend, I use MusicDB almost every day.
 Time to share it with the world. :smiley:

+### New in Version 8.0.0

+* Upload and Import of Music via Web Front-End
+* Integrated audio player in the Web Front-End
+* Better integrating into the Linux system using default system paths and systemd

 ### Features